mhroth/ZenGarden/README.md

 #### A DspObject External

 Here, a basic `[+~]` object is described.
 The `DspObject` class is extended in [DspAdd.h](https://github.com/mhroth/ZenGarden/blob/master/src/DspAdd.h), and the `processDspWithIndex` function is overridden in addition to `processMessage` seen in the previous example.
 Receiving messages and evaluating which parts of the audio buffer must be evalutated when is taken care of by the `DspObject` superclass.
 The implementation is responsible for actually filling in the buffer.
+Note that the discription here differs from the implementation used in ZenGarden.
+The one shown here does work and is the simplest way to create an external which processes audio.
+The internal implementation is optimised for speed and also contains additional functionality.

 ```C++
 #include "DspObject.h"